SEARCH

 Onion cut open showing green shoots.

-It’s very common for bulbing onions to start growing green sprouts or tops.
-These are onions with the papery skins that we use both raw and cooked.
-They need cool, dark, dry storage and it’s the warmth and/or light in our kitchens that gets them sprouting.
+It’s very common for onions kept in typical household conditions to start growing green sprouts or tops.
+These are the bulbing onions with the papery skins, used either raw or cooked.

-The short answers are: yes, they are safe to eat.
+Yes, sprouted onions are safe to eat.
 But you might not like the taste.
+Keep reading for the explanation.

 And yes, you can regrow them.
-I’ve put the instructions below.
+I’ve included complete instructions below.

 The onions in my kitchen cupboard have sprouted.
 Are they safe to eat?

-Yes, but they likely will not taste very good.
+Yes, sprouted onions are considered safe to eat but they likely will not taste very good.

 Do sprouted onions taste different than non-sprouted ones?